-Ah, well, this post is long overdue.
+Ah, this post is long overdue.
 The last 3 months have been a time of transition, where I’ve been attempting to take control of my health and my career.
 It’s a process and every day is a lesson to learn from.
 I’ve been meaning to post this review ever since I finished the book a while back.
 Most of us are aware that processed foods are not good for us and can even be detrimental to our health.
-But why, exactly?
+But why exactly?
 Melanie Warner crafts an easy to read exploration into the history and manufacturing of processed foods.
-Hope you enjoy the review!

 The urban migration at the turn of the 20th century demanded centralization and new ways to produce and preserve food.
 Food manufacturers soon learned that by using chemicals and new technologies they could cut cost and achieve a competitive advantage.
 Before federal laws and regulations, manufacturers were using questionable ingredients and additives such as salicylic acid, sulfuric acid, copper sulfate, potassium nitrate, formaldehyde, borax, and sodium benzoate.
-The latter of which is still used today.
+The latter is still used today.

-In the 1990s Kraft Foods scientists replaced a portion of the natural cheese with the highly-processed, and cheaper, milk protein concentrate.
+In the 1990s Kraft Foods scientists replaced a portion of the natural cheese with highly-processed, and cheaper, milk protein concentrate.
 Profits increased while yielding a more consistent product, and in 2003, due to an FDA rule, Kraft changed the wording on American cheese packages from “Pasteurized Process Cheese Food” to “Pasteurized Prepared Cheese Product” without alerting the public as to what they were really consuming.

 Today, cereal processing includes gun puffing, extrusion, and steam cooking, which destroys any nutritional value.
 Manufacturers must add synthetic vitamins and minerals, artificial flavors, colors, and sugar to make their products appealing for consumption.
 Nutrition labels boast essential vitamins but are not required to distinguish the source of the vitamin or mineral.
-A 1970 study determined that many cereals “fatten but do little to prevent malnutrition;” they are essentially “empty calories.”
+A 1970 study determined that many kinds of cereals “fatten but do little to prevent malnutrition;” they are essentially “empty calories.”
 In addition to synthetic nutrients, many processed foods contain chemical preservatives such as BHT, BHA, EDTA, and TBHQ.

 Food additives help to improve texture, flavor, look, and longevity.
 Commercial bread goes through high-speed machines where air and water are forced into the dough.
-Dough conditioners must be added to the bread for it to survive the brutal processing inside the machines.
+Dough conditioners must be added to the bread for it to survive this brutal processing inside the machines.
 The additive azodicarbonamide gives bread the look of woven fabric.
 This chemical is also used in rubber and plastic manufacturing.
 Through the Generally Recognized as Safe (GRAS) loophole of the 1958 food-additive law, the FDA allows companies to designate their own ingredients as safe.
 A 1997 rule change made it even easier to get an ingredient added to the GRAS list.

 These are just a few topics covered in the book.
 If you want to learn more or need a little motivation to eat cleaner, then I highly recommend this eye-opening book.